iamvtor/helm-charts/PUBLISHING.md

-# Publishing Your Helm Chart to GitHub Container Registry
+# Publishing Your Helm Chart to GitHub Pages

-This guide explains how to publish your ToolJet Helm chart to GitHub Container Registry (ghcr.io) so others can install it directly.
+This guide explains how to publish your ToolJet Helm chart to GitHub Pages so others can install it directly, including with ArgoCD.

 ## 🚀 Quick Setup (Automated)